Louis Prang put Christmas cards into millions of American mailboxes and fine art into millions of American homes.

 As a German in Boston during the rise of the Know-Nothing Party, Louis Prang spoke out against the ‘two-year amendment.’
 The Massachusetts Legislature in 1860 passed the amendment, which deprived naturalized citizens of the right to hold office or to vote until two years after they became citizens.

-Prang and other German leaders held a rally in Turner Hall, urging listeners only to support a political party that 'does not measure civil rights by place of birth, or human rights by color of skin.'
+Prang and other German leaders held a rally in Turner Hall, urging listeners only to support a political party that “does not measure civil rights by place of birth, or human rights by color of skin.”

-The English Christmas Card
+The Christmas Card

-Christmas cards were popular in England, where Christmas had been celebrated with far more enthusiasm than in Puritanical New England.
+Christmas cards were then popular in England, where Christmas had been celebrated with far more enthusiasm than in Puritanical New England.
 Sir Henry Cole is credited with inventing the first ever Christmas card in 1843.

 Cole, the story goes, didn’t have time for the English tradition of writing notes to friends and family over the holidays.
 So he asked his friend, the artist John Calcott Horsley, to design a card.
 He had about a thousand of the cards printed and hand-colored.
 Cole didn’t use them all, and sold the extras for a shilling apiece.
 It caused a sensation in Victorian society because it showed a child drinking wine.